 All the presentations were basically the same.
 “I have a mom.
 She is 46 years old.
 She has black hair and black eyes.
 I have a dad.
-He is 47 years old.
-He has black hair and black eyes.
+He is 47 years old and he has black hair and black eyes.
 He is tall.”
 Trust me, they were some of the most tedious and excruciating hours of my entire life.

 Find out: How to teach public speaking, in a far more awesome way.

-A Presentation and Discussion Time
+#2: Presentation and Discussion Time

-The group had to give a presentation about a topic of their choosing and think of at least 5 interesting questions/surveys/activities that groups could discuss or do for about 30 minutes after their presentation.
+Each group had to give a presentation about a topic of their choosing and think of at least 5 interesting questions/surveys/activities that groups could discuss or do for about 30 minutes after their presentation.

 This presentation project ideas had varying results, since some groups chose a topic that led to a lot of “yes/no” answers and discussions that lasted about 2 minutes.
 However, this could have been avoided by approving the topics in advance and requiring groups to submit their assignment for feedback a week or two before the actual presentation.
 The duds were mostly my own fault!

-A Poster Presentation
+#3: Poster Presentation

 Each group had to choose a current issue (like environmental pollution, celebrity suicide, North Korea) and make a poster that had English writing and some interesting pictures.
 Set a(low) maximum number of words, or your posters will be terrible!
 Then, they had to do a presentation based on the poster where each group member spoke for 2 minutes, without a paper.

 If I ever did this again, I would do something where the audience was more involved, such as peer grading.
 Or, I would require each group watching the presentation to think of at least 1 question to ask and they’d get a point for doing so.